 Different maximum rates of Thesis Allowance apply, depending upon whether the student is undertaking Masters or Doctorate level study.
-For details of these maximum rates, see A guide to Australian Government payments http://www.humanservices.gov.au/corporate/publications-and-resources/a-guide-to-australian-government-payments>.
+For details of these maximum rates, see A guide to Australian Government payments A Guide to Australian Government Payments.

 97.5.2 Claiming Thesis Allowance